 - Nearly 4.3 million people in Texas have Medicare plans, but that’s only a little more than 14 percent of the state’s population.

 - Nearly 43% Texas Medicare beneficiaries had Medicare Advantage plans (or other private Medicare plans, including Medicare Cost plans) as of 2020; Medicare Advantage plan availability ranges from eight plans to 60 plans, depending on the county.

 - In Texas, 70 insurers offer Medigap plans and more than 873,000 Texas residents are enrolled in Medigap plans.
 Medigap insurers in Texas are required to offer at least Medigap Plan A to disabled beneficiaries under the age of 65.

-- Premiums for stand-alone Part D prescription plans in Texas range from about $13 to $147 per month in 2020; Nearly 1.66 million Texas Medicare beneficiaries have stand-alone Part D plans, plus 1.5 million with Part D integrated with Medicare Advantage.
+- Premiums for stand-alone Part D prescription plans in Texas range from about $7 to $155 per month for 2021 coverage; 1.65 million Texas Medicare beneficiaries have stand-alone Part D plans, plus 1.54 million with Part D integrated with Medicare Advantage.

 - Per-enrollee Original Medicare spending in Texas is the second-highest in the nation (Louisiana is the only state where average per-beneficiary spending is higher).

 Medicare enrollment in Texas

-Although most people become eligible for Medicare coverage enrollment when they turn 65, Medicare also provides a health insurance options for people under age 65.
+Although most people become eligible for Medicare coverage enrollment when they turn 65, Medicare also provides coverage for people under age 65.
 Those who have been receiving disability benefits for 24 months, have ALS, or have end-stage renal disease are eligible for Medicare.
 Fifteen percent of all Medicare beneficiaries in Texas — and nationwide — are under the age of 65.